vantage6/vantage6-workshop/episodes/chapter6.md

 ::::::::::::::::::::::::::::::::::::: keypoints
-- Install the vantage6 CLI package by running `pip install vantage6`
+- Install the vantage6 CLI package by running `pip install vantage6`.
-- Use the `v6 --help` command to see the available commands of the vantage6 CLI
+- Use the `v6 --help` command to see the available commands of the vantage6 CLI.
-- Use the `v6 node` command to manage the vantage6 node instances
+- Use the `v6 node` command to manage the vantage6 node instances.
-- Use the `v6 node new` command to create a new node configuration
+- Use the `v6 node new` command to create a new node configuration.
-- Use the `v6 node start` command to start a node
+- Use the `v6 node start` command to start a node.
-- Use the `v6 node attach --name xxx` command to show the logs of the node `xxx`
+- Use the `v6 node attach --name xxx` command to show the logs of the node `xxx`.
-- Use the `v6 node stop` command to stop a node
+- Use the `v6 node stop` command to stop a node.
-- Use the `v6 node set-api-key` command to reset the API key of a node
+- Use the `v6 node set-api-key` command to reset the API key of a node.
-- Use the `v6 node files` command to check the location of the node configuration file
+- Use the `v6 node files` command to check the location of the node configuration file.
+- The commands similar to the ones presented for the node are also available for `v6 server` and `v6 algorithm-store`.
 ::::::::::::::::::::::::::::::::::::::::::::::::